hashicorp/terraform/examples/aws-rds/README.md

 Pass the password variable through your ENV variable.

-Several paraneters are externalized, review the different variables.tf files and change them to fit your needs.
+Several parameters are externalized, review the different variables.tf files and change them to fit your needs.
 Carefully review the CIDR blocks, egress/ingress rules, availability zones that are very specific to your account.

 Once ready run 'terraform plan' to review.
 At the minimum, provide the vpc_id as input variable.